 In many cases each bus depo has its own small radio dispatcher that uses a fixed mobile radio to be able to talk to the bus drivers.
 And then the bus company also has a larger central where they plan the tours and the personnel, here they have a large need for communications.

 For both these categories Mimer SoftRadio is the perfect companion.
-With one or more fixed mobile radios, many dispatchers can get in contact with the radio net and the buses.
+With one or more fixed mobile radios, many dispatchers can, through their PC´s, get in contact with the radio net and the buses.

 Command centres that run both digital and analogue systems can use them in parallel in the same dispatch PC´s.
 In the example on the right a centre in Stockholm takes care of buses in three different towns with three different types of radio systems.